 Central Avenue spans the northeast outskirts of downtown Minneapolis and takes you through several north suburbs.
 The cultural district speaks to Northeast Minneapolis’ residential history.
 Some know it as Highway 65, a thoroughfare that starts in downtown Minneapolis and goes as far north as International Falls, Minnesota.
-However, the Central Avenue Cultural District specifically runs from 18th Street Northeast to 26th Street Northeast and has consisted of a traditionally working-class population of Polish, Lebanese, German, Slovak, Russian, and Ukrainian immigrants.
+However, the Central Avenue Cultural District specifically runs from 18th Avenue Northeast to 26th Avenue Northeast and has consisted of a traditionally working-class population of Polish, Lebanese, German, Slovak, Russian, and Ukrainian immigrants.
 These populations came to work in Northeast’s railways and warehouses since the 1930s.
 In the late 1990s, the rest of the Twin Cities visited the area for its restaurants and shops and revived Central Avenue’s importance.
 Today, Central Avenue is home to a plethora of all those heritages and businesses, along with an influx of Somali and Latino/Latinx immigrants.

 Durango Bakery | Credit: Asha Belk